• Menu

 Bones, teeth, and artifacts from gravesites were sent to the University of North Texas Health Science Center for DNA testing.
 In January 2014, the University of South Florida announced that excavations have yielded the remains of 55 bodies, almost twice the number official records say are there.

-Since the investigation began, six bodies have been identified; George Owen Smith, found dead underneath a house after escaping in 1941; Thomas Varnadoe reportedly died of pneumonia in 1934; Earl Wilson, reportedly murdered by four other boys in 1944; Bennett Evans, an employee who died in the 1914 dorm fire; Sam Morgan, his death was never reported; and Robert Stephens, stabbed to death by a fellow inmate.
+Six bodies were identified: George Owen Smith, found dead underneath a house after escaping in 1941; Thomas Varnadoe, reportedly died of pneumonia in 1934; Earl Wilson, allegedly murdered by four other boys in 1944; Bennett Evans, an employee who died in the 1914 dorm fire; Sam Morgan, his death was never reported; and Robert Stephens, stabbed to death by a fellow inmate.

 Thomas Varnadoe, age 13

-On September 21, 1934, 13-year-old Thomas Varnadoe and his 15-year-old brother Hubert were accused of stealing a typewriter from the back porch of a woman’s house.
-The local sheriff decided to send both boys to the Florida Industrial School for Boys, citing their crime as “malicious trespass”.
+On September 21, 1934, 13-year-old Thomas Henry Varnadoe and his 15-year-old brother Hubert were accused of stealing a typewriter from the back porch of a woman’s house.
+The local sheriff sent both boys to the Florida Industrial School for Boys, citing their crime as “malicious trespass.”
 Just 38 days after arriving there, Thomas was dead.
 His death certificate cited the cause of death as pneumonia.
 Years later, his nephew, Glen, decided to bury Thomas’ body back home.
-When Glen requested an exhumation from the school, they told him they had no records as to where he was buried.
+When Glen requested an exhumation from the school, they told him they had no records of where he was buried.

 George Owen Smith, age 14

 In 1940, George Owen Smith was sent to the Florida School for Boys for wrecking a stolen car.
-Shortly after arriving at the school, Owen tried to escape but was caught.
+Owen tried to escape shortly after arriving at the school but was caught.
 George escaped again in December 1940 along with another boy.
 On January 1, 1941, the school’s superintendent, Millard Davidson, sent a letter to Owen’s parents.
 It read, “…so far, we have not been able to get any information concerning his whereabouts.

-George’s mother replied that they were planning to travel to Marianna to search for their son.
+George’s mother said they planned to travel to Marianna to search for their son.
 Soon after, they got a telephone call letting them know that George’s body had been found underneath a house.
-School officials said his body was so badly decomposed, that they couldn’t determine the cause of death but suggested that he had died from pneumonia.
+School officials said his body was so badly decomposed that they couldn’t determine the cause of death but suggested that he had died from pneumonia.
 George’s mother didn’t believe it.
-According to his sister Ovell Krell, a retired Lakeland police officer, the boy who was with her brother said he was last seen running across a field with guards shooting at him.
+According to his sister, Ovell Krell, a retired Lakeland police officer, the boy who was with her brother said he was last seen running across a field with guards shooting at him.

 His family asked his body be taken to a local mortuary where they would collect his remains, but upon arriving at the school, they found he was already buried.
-The rector of St. Luke’s Episcopal Church in town wrote to the family, letting them know that he had performed the burial service and that, “It was in the Burial Plot of the School, that is kept nicely cleaned and cared for, and will be looked after in the years to come.”
+The rector of St. Luke’s Episcopal Church wrote to the family, letting them know that he had performed the burial service and that “It was in the Burial Plot of the School, that is kept nicely cleaned and cared for and will be looked after in the years to come.
 That letter is the only proof that Owen was buried in Marianna or that he even died.
-His family has been unable to obtain a death certificate and the Bureau of Vital Statistics has no record of his death either.
+His family has been unable to obtain a death certificate, and the Bureau of Vital Statistics has no record of his death.

 Earl Wilson, age 12